for precious metals, bar none, the best.

 There are many different options to choose from when deciding where to sell your gold.
 There are pawn shops, online gold buyers, people in classified ads, and refineries.

 Online gold buyers are another option.
 Online gold buyers will usually have a minimum fee or lot size hidden in their fine print and they take advantage of the fact that you didn't read the fine print.
 Before using an online gold buyer be sure to read the fine print and study their pay schedule so you know you are getting a fair price.
+Online selling of your gold jewelry is a bit risky for obvious reasons but might work in some instances.

-The way to get the highest price for jewlery that is still in good, wearable shape is to sell it privately.
+The way to get the highest price for jewelry that is still in good, wearable shape is to sell it privately.
 Classified ads and auction sites are great resources for this but it comes with a risk.
 Scam artists use these resources as a hunting ground for people that don't know what they are doing, especially in face-to-face dealings.
 Be careful of who you meet and always meet in a very public place so any would-be thieves are unlikely to steal from you.

 Most of the options above are basically middle-men.
 They buy gold from you and then sell that gold to a refinery so there are actually two people or businesses making money off of the same item.
 If you sell your items straight to a refinery you are able to cut out the middle-man and get paid much more for your gold.
 Precious metals refineries are definitely the best place to sell gold and Cascade Refining is indeed an actual refinery.
-By selling your gold to the refinery, you can be rest assured that the employees are experienced and can easily test any material to see how much it is worth.
+By selling your gold to the refinery, you can rest assured that the employees are experienced and can easily test any material to see how much it is worth.

 Now that you know what to do and how to do it, open that jewelry box and start shopping for the best price possible.
 Don't forget to weigh your items beforehand so you know what to expect to see on the scale.
 Don't be afraid to take notes on your items and bring those notes along with you.
 Nobody will begrudge you for trying to protect yourself from scams.